jolespin/ensemble_networkx/README.md

 ```

 #### Clustered networks using Leiden or Louvain community detection
-We are going to run Leiden community detection but since it is stochastic and not deterministic, we are going to use 100 different random seeds and only consider clusters that consistent (i.e., `minimum_cooccurrence_rate=1.0`)
+We are going to run Leiden community detection but since it is stochastic and not deterministic, we are going to use 100 different random seeds and only consider clusters that consistent (i.e., `minimum_cooccurrence_rate=1.0`).

+**If you use this method, please cite:**

+Josh L Espinoza, Manolito Torralba, Pamela Leong, Richard Saffery, Michelle Bockmann, Claire Kuelbs, Suren Singh, Toby Hughes, Jeffrey M Craig, Karen E Nelson, Chris L Dupont, Differential network analysis of oral microbiome metatranscriptomes identifies community scale metabolic restructuring in dental caries, PNAS Nexus, Volume 1, Issue 5, November 2022, pgac239, https://doi.org/10.1093/pnasnexus/pgac239

 ```python
 # Get graph